Dr. Peter Lennox

 - Your breasts have a deflated appearance

-Unfortunately, scars are an inevitable tradeoff in any plastic surgery.
-Experienced surgeons are trained to make incisions so that the resulting scars are as inconspicuous as possible.
-At Dr. Lennox’s Vancouver practice, most breast lift procedures involve an incision around the areola and then vertically down the lower part of the breast.
+Dr. Lennox performs most breast lift procedures using an incision around the areola and then vertically down to the lower part of the breast.
 This is called a “lollipop” lift because the 2 incisions resemble a lollipop shape.
 In some cases, a third incision running horizontally just above the inframammary crease is necessary.
 That method is called an “anchor” or “inverted T” incision.
-Regardless of which incisions Dr. Lennox uses, he is careful to keep them very fine so that they quickly heal and fade until they are nearly invisible.

 What is a “doughnut” breast lift?